TELUS-Emerging-IoT/TELUS-Devkit-Azure-Tutorial/README.md

 We can monitor the data sent by the Pi, however we first need to add an extension to our shell

-`az extension add -name azure-cli-iot-ext`
+`az extension add --name azure-cli-iot-ext`

 Now we can poll for data from our device with the following command:
 `az iot hub monitor-events --hub-name {your hub name}`